varsitynewsnetwork/php-google-places-api/README.md

 # google-places-api

-A mini library to fetch place information out of Google Places API via a text search
+A mini library to fetch place information out of Google Places API via a text search or a find place request

 ## Usage